samuelbortolin/Bio-Inspired-Spaceship/README.md

 ## Usage

-The script can be run using the following commands:
+The script can be run using the following arguments:

 * In order to launch the NEAT algorithm and find the best NN for piloting the spaceship based on `configGP.txt`:
 ```bash